eduNEXT/xblock-mindmap/README.rst

 Translations
 ============
-This Xblock is initially available in english and Spanish.
+This Xblock is initially available in English and Spanish.
 You can help by translating this component to other languages.
 Follow the steps below:

 1. Create a folder for the translations in ``locale/``, eg: ``locale/fr_FR/LC_MESSAGES/``, and create your ``text.po`` file with all the translations.